taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Code Complete** (2nd, 2004) by Steve McConnell
 - **The Practice of Programming** (1999) by Brian W. Kernighan
 - **Hacker's Delight** (2nd, 2012) by Henry S. Warren Jr.
+- Code That Fits in Your Head : Heuristics for Software Engineering (2021) by Mark Seemann [4.1, 251]
 - Write Great Code: Volume 1: Understanding the Machine by Randall Hyde
 - Write Great Code: Volume 2: Thinking Low-Level, Writing High-Level by Randall Hyde
 - Write Great Code, Volume 3: Engineering Software by Randall Hyde